vijaykumarxps/my-proj/README.md

 That command first compiles, then simultaneously starts the Http-Server at `localhost:8080` and launches protractor.

-The pass/fail test results appear at the bottom of the terminal window.
-A custom reporter (see `protractor.config.js`) generates a  `./_test-output/protractor-results.txt` file which is easier to read; this file is excluded from source control.
+The pass/fail test results appear at the bottom of the terminal A custom reporter (see `protractor.config.js`) generates a  `./_test-output/protractor-results.txt` file which is easier to read; this file is excluded from source control.